collectivexyz/revolution-protocol/packages/revolution/script/vrgda/README.md

 ```

 The dry-run is intentionally non-broadcast.
 A failure means the proposal should
 not be submitted with those parameters.
+If it passes, set
+`VRBS_VRGDA_DRY_RUN_PASSED=1` only for the submit command below.

+The same gate is available as the `Vrbs VRGDA Dry Run` GitHub Actions workflow.
+Configure the selected GitHub environment with `BASE_RPC_URL` as a secret and
+the generated deployment output values as environment variables, then run the
+workflow before proposal submission.

 ### 6. Submit the Vrbs DAO proposal